srulikuk/c-f2b/README.md

   - This has been written and tested for python3 - No tests were done on python2
   - The instructions for adding to / reading from DB have been written after testing on CentOS / ClearOS and ubuntu 18.04, they should work fine for these.
   - The instructions for setting up the DB has only been tested on ubuntu 18.04 but should be very much the same for other distros.
-  - For distros other then ubuntu/debain replace "`apt install`" with whatever package manager your disro uses.
+  - For distros other then ubuntu/debain replace "`apt install`" with whatever package manager your distro uses.
   - All commands here are assuming you are in a root shell or executing with `sudo` privileges.

 &nbsp;